RetroDECK/ES-DE/INSTALL-DEV.md

 pcengine
 ```

-However, if you've saved your ROMs to another directory, you need to configure the ROMDirectory setting in es_settings.cfg.\
+However, if you've saved your ROMs to another directory, you need to configure the ROMDirectory setting in es_settings.xml.\
 Here's an example:

 `<string name="ROMDirectory" value="~/games/ROMs" />`

-Keep in mind that you still need to group the ROMs into directories corresponding to the `<path>` tags in es_systems.cfg.
+Keep in mind that you still need to group the ROMs into directories corresponding to the `<path>` tags in es_systems.xml.

 There is also support to add the variable %ESPATH% to the ROM directory setting, this will expand to the path where the ES executable is started from.
 You would normally not need this, but the option is there, should you require it for some reason.